subquery/subql/docs/run/indexing_query.md

 # Indexing and Query

-In this chapter, we will introduce how to indexing a configured SubQuery, there are two approaches:
+In this chapter, we will introduce how to index a configured SubQuery.
+There are two approaches:

 - We support [hosted service](https://www.subquery.network/)(coming soon) for the SubQuery node.

 - Running a SubQuery node for local development

-An alternative indexing solution with <strong>docker</strong> has provided in the [Quick start](/quickstart.html#index-and-query) chapter.
+An alternative indexing solution with <strong>docker</strong> is provided in the [Quick start](/quickstart.html#index-and-query) chapter.

 ## Preparation